What is Micro Gardening?

 Can I earn money with micro gardening skills?

-Regardless of your time or budget, there are a wide variety of scaled down solutions for small spaces.
+Regardless of your time or budget, there are a wide variety of scaled-down solutions for small spaces.
 The first step is to learn to grow nutrient-dense food for yourself.
-Once you have the confidence, this opens up the possibilities to earn an income.
+Once you have the confidence, this opens up the possibility to earn an income.
 Opportunities include:

 - Selling your surplus produce, seeds or plants.

-- Becoming a consultant with your own clients.
+- Becoming a garden consultant with your own clients.

 - Teaching micro gardening skills to others as an educator or speaker.

 How do I learn about micro gardening?

 This website is a free resource of information.
 It’s a starting point.
 I present workshops locally, so join my newsletter to receive your personal invitation.
 Check out my online library of articles here.

 © Copyright Anne Gibson, The Micro Gardener 2016. https://themicrogardener.com.
 All rights reserved.